How global warming potential is measured in refrigerants

 In today’s environmentally conscious world, it is crucial to understand the implications of high Global Warming Potential (GWP) refrigerants.
 These refrigerants have a significant impact on our planet, contributing to climate change and ozone depletion.
 In this section, we will scrutinize the environmental consequences of high GWP refrigerants and scrutinize the regulations and initiatives aimed at reducing their usage.

-READ MORE Environmental advantages of using green refrigerants
+READ MORE Addressing challenges in the production of green refrigerants

 Environmental Impact of High GWP Refrigerants